finos/common-domain-model/documentation/source/documentation-style-guide.rst

 The two data definition components should be referred to as follows:

-#.
-Data type: defines an entity with a description, attributes, and where applicable, conditions.
+#. *Data type*: defines an entity with a description, attributes, and where applicable, conditions.

    #.
-Not type.
+Not *type*.
    #.
-Not class: although these are appropriate terms for some of the distributions of the CDM into other languages, they are not applicable for all.
+Not *class*: although these are appropriate terms for some of the distributions of the CDM into other languages, they are not applicable for all.

-#.
-Attribute: defines a member of a data type.
+#. *Attribute*: defines a member of a data type.

    #.
-Not field.
+Not *field*.
    #.
-Not element.
+Not *element*.

 Specific components
 ^^^^^^^^^^^^^^^^^^^